wonderslug/MMM-HomeAssistantDisplay/README.md

 | displayTemplate | The template to send to Home Assistant to render.
 The results of the render will be displayed as the contents of this section in the module. |
 | class | The CSS class name to add to the `<div>` surrounding this section of the module. |

+#### Note

+When working on your templates you can always check them in the [Home Assisant Template Editor](https://my.home-assistant.io/redirect/developer_template).

 ### Examples

 #### Simple Hiding